pierreyb/telerouteAPI/_freight_posting_api/freight-offer.md

 content_markdown: >-
   Freight offer contain the information related to the goods to be transported.
-  In the context of the freight exchange application, the freight are goods packaged in a indivisible batch and which needs to be moved in from a loading place to a delivery place.
+  In the context of the freight exchange application, the freight are goods packaged in an indivisible batch and which needs to be moved from a loading place to a delivery place.

-  * The route provides the information about the city where the goods needs to be picked up, the city where the goods needs to be delivered and the loading date.
-The delivery date can also be indicates.
+  * The route provides the information about the city where the goods need to be picked up, the city where the goods need to be delivered and the loading date.
+The delivery date can also be indicated.

-  * The freight description provides the information about the goods and eventually specification regarding the truck.
-Goods type will have an impact on the type of truck required for the transport, the dimension, the transport package and the required certificates for the transportation).
+  * The freight description provides the information about the goods and eventually specifications regarding the truck.
+Goods type will have an impact on the type of truck required for the transport, the dimension, the transport package and the required certificates for the transportation.

   *The freight offer model*